AngelKyriako/chat-dotnet-core/README.md

 | Database   |        |        |     O      |      |         |     |
 | Service    |        |        |            |  O   |   O     |     |
 | Interface  |        |        |            |      |         |  O  |

+### To be Continued

+1. Abstract out WebSocket4Net from the ConsoleDemo into the ChatApp.Client library.
+2. Authorize the web socket listeners
+3. Bind WSConnection with the user model
+4. Add WS Middleware in nuget and remove from solution
+5. MongoDB repositories with the same model layer.